-Secondary Research is Necessary When Launching a Brand
+Secondary Research and Launching a Brand

 Whether you’re launching a new product or service for the first time, launching an existing brand in a new country, or rebranding an already successful brand… There is one common denominator – you have to do your research!

 Market research is often overlooked in launching a brand.
 Unfortunately, many a brand has failed due to lack of market research or conducting market research too late.
 Timing is everything in every aspect of a product launch and research is not exempt from that statement.
 If market research is too far down on your ‘To-Do list’ then you might be setting yourself up for failure – this isn’t just my opinion, this has been a mistake made by brands as big and bad as Coca Cola, P&G and Microsoft in the past.
 And it’s easier to just do the research than it is to rectify any damage caused by an ill-thought out or ill-researched brand launch.
 We have decided to put together a series of blog posts to discuss the importance of research in launching a brand, in today’s post we are going to discuss where to start.

 So, when should you start your market research?

 In this case, there’s no such thing as too soon.
 Once you have a clear idea of what you want your product to be and where you want it to go – even in theoretical terms – you need to be researching.
 Market research at this early stage will mean that your product answers all of your customer’s needs and the outcome will have been determined by the customer/market rather than simply creating your brand from your own opinions or from a handful of opinions within your brand.